cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

 **findConsecutiveNotes()**

     Returns a list of consecutive *pitched* Notes in a Stream.
 A single "None" is placed in the list at any point there is a discontinuity (such as if there is a rest between two pitches).
 How to determine consecutive pitches is a little tricky and there are many options. skipUnison uses the midi-note value (.ps) to determine unisons, so enharmonic transitions (F# -> Gb) are also skipped if skipUnisons is true.
 We believe that this is the most common usage.
 However, because of this, you cannot completely be sure that the x.findConsecutiveNotes() - x.findConsecutiveNotes(skipUnisons = True) will give you the number of P1s in the piece, because there could be d2's in there as well.
-N.B. for chords, currently, only the first pitch is tested for unison.  this is a bug TODO: FIX See Test.testFindConsecutiveNotes() for usage details. (**keywords is there so that other methods that pass along dicts to findConsecutiveNotes don't have to remove their own args; this method is used in melodicIntervals.)
+See Test.testFindConsecutiveNotes() for usage details.

 **extractContext()**

-    extracts elements around the given element within (before) quarter notes and (after) quarter notes (default 4) TODO: maxBefore -- maximum number of elements to return before; etc.
+    extracts elements around the given element within (before) quarter notes and (after) quarter notes (default 4)

     >>> from music21 import note
     >>> qn = note.QuarterNote()